+Every organization wants high performance teams.
 Sam Walton, Founder of Wal-Mart, said in his autobiography, “The associates did it [the Wal-Mart Cheer] for President and Mrs. Bush when they were here in Bentonville not long ago, and you could see by the look on their faces that they weren’t used to this kind of enthusiasm.”
 Would you like to have your staff enthusiastic about coming to work and serving your customers?
-If so, outlined in this article are many elements necessary to build your high performance team.
+If so, outlined in this article are many elements necessary to build your high performance teams.
 Partnering with your employees is the window through which to view all that follows.

-Leading the charge is the most important element in partnering with your employees.
+Leading the charge is the most important element in partnering with your employees to build high performance teams.
 When I was a child, my mother would say, “Do as I say and not as I do.”
 Which choice do you think I made?
 Sure, I’d do as my mother ‘did’ and frequently got in trouble for my actions.
 If this scenario sounds familiar, you better change your approach.
 “Be sure you’re prepared to live the values you profess.
 Your people will ‘hear’ what they ‘see,’ not what you say,” says Dan McNamara, Senior Vice President at Mitsubishi Motor Sales of America.

-If you want to lead a high-performance team, you must lead by example.
+If you want to lead high performance teams, you must lead by example.
 One way to lead by example is to exhibit self-confidence.
 You can show that you are a confident leader.
 Be a leader who has personal power rather than to be concerned with the title on a business card.
 Show this by delegating tasks and responsibilities to your team members.
 Delegate in a way that builds alliance relationships so team members become interdependent with one another rather than dependent or independent.
 Listed below are some tips for high performance partnering delegation:

 - Adjust your attitude (be willing to hand over control).

 - Identify which tasks can be delegated and then define the delegation.